Proximal boosting: aggregating weak learners to minimize non-differentiable losses: Introduction

-To go into details, Section~\ref{sec:problem} reviews boosting with respect to the empirical risk minimization principle and illustrates the flaw of the current learning procedure in a simple non-differentiable case: least absolute deviations.
-Then, some backgrounds on non-smooth optimization are stated in Section~\ref{sec:algorithm} and we explain the main contribution of this paper: adapting the proximal point algorithm \citep{nesterov_introductory_2004} (and its acceleration) to boosting.
-The proposed method is nicknamed \emph{proximal boosting} (respectively \emph{accelerated proximal boosting}).
-A second contribution is the derivation of the weights of weak learners for accelerated descents (including accelerated gradient boosting \citep{biau_accelerated_2018}). \replace{}{While we empirically observe that accelerated boosting may diverge, Section~\ref{sec:cv} addresses convergence of non-accelerated proximal boosting: theoretical convergence guarantees are stated (based on the work by \citet{rockafellar1976monotone}) and a convergence rate is established in a restrictive but representative setting.} Finally, the numerical study described in Section~\ref{sec:numerical} shines a light on advantages and limitations of the proposed boosting procedures.
+To go into details, Section~\ref{sec:problem} reviews boosting with respect to the empirical risk minimization principle and illustrates the flaw of the current learning procedure in a simple non-differentiable case: least absolute deviations. \neurocomp{Building upon a background on non-smooth optimization, Section~\ref{sec:algorithm} encloses the main contribution of this paper:} adapting the proximal point algorithm \citep{nesterov_introductory_2004} to boosting.
+The proposed method is nicknamed \emph{proximal boosting} and comes with a variant, called \emph{residual proximal boosting}, inspired by \citet{grubb_generalized_2011}.
+A second contribution is to prove convergence rates (from an optimization perspective) of proximal and residual proximal boosting under different hypotheses on the loss function (see Section~\ref{sec:cv}).
+Finally, the numerical study described in Section~\ref{sec:numerical} shines a light on advantages and limitations of the proposed boosting procedures.
+As a by-product, we also consider adapting Nesterov's acceleration to proximal boosting, such as in accelerated gradient boosting \citep{biau_accelerated_2018}.
+Even though our proposed algorithm performs better than that of \citep{biau_accelerated_2018}, we observe divergence on the training set (as this is the case for accelerated gradient boosting \citep{biau_accelerated_2018,lu_accelerating_2020}) and no particular gain in accuracy.